MultiverseLearningProducts/JSE-U3-Async-Activities/README.md

-# Unit 3 Work - 3-4 Solution
+# Unit 3 Work - 3-5 Solution

 ## Overview
-This project demonstrates inheritance by creating a specialized subclass that inherits properties and behaviors from a parent class.
+This project demonstrates polymorphism in action by using parent class references to hold child class objects and observing how Java calls the correct method at runtime.

-## Task: Inheritance with a Digital Product
+## Task: Polymorphism in Action
-**Objective**: Use inheritance to create a specialized subclass that inherits properties and behaviors from a parent class.
+**Objective**: Observe polymorphism by using a parent class reference to hold a child class object and see how Java calls the correct method at runtime.

 ### Implementation
 - **Product.java**: Parent class with displayInfo() method
 - **DigitalProduct.java**: Child class that extends Product and overrides displayInfo()
-- **Store.java**: Main class demonstrating inheritance benefits
+- **Store.java**: Main class demonstrating polymorphism with parent references

 ### Key Learning Concepts

-#### 1. Inheritance
+#### 1. Polymorphism
+- **Runtime Binding**: Java determines which method to call at runtime
-- **Parent Class**: Product serves as the base class
+- **Parent References**: Can hold child class objects
-- **Child Class**: DigitalProduct extends Product
-- **Code Reuse**: Child classes inherit all parent functionality
-- **Specialization**: Child classes can add their own features
+- **Same Interface**: Different objects respond to the same method call
+- **Dynamic Dispatch**: Method resolution based on actual object type

 #### 2. Method Overriding
 - **@Override Annotation**: Indicates intentional method overriding
 - **Same Signature**: Must have the same method signature as parent
 - **Specialized Behavior**: Child class provides its own implementation
-- **super Keyword**: Allows calling parent methods from child class
+- **Polymorphic Calls**: Same method call produces different results

-#### 3. Field Inheritance
+#### 3. Reference vs Object Types
-- **Inherited Fields**: Child classes can access parent fields through methods
-- **Additional Fields**: Child classes can have their own specialized fields
-- **Encapsulation**: Private fields are accessed through getter/setter methods
+- **Reference Type**: Determines what methods are available
+- **Object Type**: Determines which version of the method is called
+- **Runtime Decision**: Java chooses the correct method at runtime
+- **Type Safety**: Compile-time checking vs runtime behavior

-#### 4. Benefits of Inheritance
+#### 4. Benefits of Polymorphism
-- **Code Reuse**: Avoid duplicating code across classes
+- **Code Reusability**: Same code works with different object types
-- **Consistency**: Shared interface across related classes
-- **Maintainability**: Changes to parent affect all child classes
-- **Extensibility**: Easy to add new specialized classes
+- **Flexibility**: Easy to add new types without changing existing code
+- **Maintainability**: Changes to one class don't affect others
+- **Extensibility**: New functionality through inheritance

 ### Project Structure
 ```